FutureWorkshops/FWTPieChart/README.md

                                                                            andOuterText:@"2"];
 ```

-*Note:* remember that the addition of all the values must be lower or equal than 1.f and the inner text must have one character length.
+*Note:* remember that the addition of all the values must be lower or equal than 1.f and the inner text must have one character length (inner and outer texts are optional).

-Once time the segments have been created just add them to the pie chart:
+Once the segments have been created just add them to the pie chart:

 ```
 [pieChartView addSegment:firstSegment]